Kakalanp/premiumCalculator/README.md

 - Navigate to the "back-end" folder on your console and run `node premiums.js`

-- Navigate to the "front-end" folder and open the "index.html" file (You can also do it via VSCoda's "live server" option)
+- Navigate to the "front-end" folder and open the "index.html" file (You can also do it via VSCode's "live server" option)

 ## Author: 👋